UWC Selection Criteria

 Our curriculum can be rigorous and requires a lot of dedication.
 But it will encourage you to take on challenges that might seem beyond you, until you complete them.

 Our places are limited.
-This is to ensure students get the individual attention they require, and to maintain a community which encourages students to mix, and learn from each other.
+This is to ensure students get the individual attention they need, and to maintain a community which encourages students to mix, and learn from each other.

-We want to ensure that people that receive a UWC education have the passion and commitment to complete it, and the motivation to apply it to improve the world.
+We want to make sure that people who receive a UWC education have the passion and commitment to complete it, and the motivation to apply it to improve the world.

 How do you select students?

 Our selection process varies from country to country.
-Each national committee has their own deadlines and tailors the process to reflect their own culture and community.
+Each national committee has its own deadlines and tailors the process to reflect their own culture and community.

-But all UWC schools use five key standards for selecting students:
+But all UWC schools use six key standards for selecting students:

 We’re looking for students who want to contribute to a better world, whatever their background.